 - Those who are concerned about the role of business in modern society.

-Upon completion of this corporate social responsibility course, you will be able to understand:
+Upon completion of this Sustainability training course, you will be able to understand:

 - The different goals that companies are trying to achieve.